otrv4/otrv4/otrv4.md

 Alice may have an active OTR conversation with Bob, while having an insecure conversation with Charlie.

-For a conversation to start and to be maintained it is necessary for the client to manage how to deliver response messages, defined as message state, and to manage the authentication process, defined as authentication state.
+For a conversation to start and to be maintained, it is necessary for the client to manage how to deliver response messages, defined as "message state", and to manage the authentication process, defined as "authentication state".

 The way the client reacts to user input and to received messages depends on whether the client has decided to allow version 3 and/or 4, if encryption is required and if it will advertise OTR support.

 ### Message state

+// TODO: this is confusing

 This machine offers an option to model the management of response messages a client would make as a response to user input.
 It describes a finite state